 - Duration of foreplay.
 Vaginal moisture is tied to arousal.
 It’s important to spend enough time with your partner enjoying different sensations outside of intercourse.
 The vagina responds to a variety of sensual parts of the body that can be caressed, including the lips, tongue, clitoris, toes, neck and breast.
 Cuddling also counts.
 It’s important for your partner to understand how much foreplay has a role for women during sex.

-If you are experiencing a problem with vaginal dryness, there are a variety of treatment options your doctor may suggest, including new office-based laser treatment called MonaLisa Touch.
+If you are experiencing a problem with vaginal dryness, there are a variety of treatment options your doctor may suggest.
 You may even try natural oils, such as grape seed, olive, sweet almond, sunflower or coconut.
 Understanding the cause of your problem can open up some other possibilities, too.

 From the book Us!
 Our life.
 Our Health.
 Our Legacy. by Linda Bradley, MD and Margaret McKenzie, MD